swiftlang/swift-evolution/proposals/NNNN-Enhancing-Async{Throwing}Stream.md

 )
 ```

-However, the `AsyncThrowingStream` variant was never implemented with an `onCancel` parameter, creating a discrepancy between the two APIs.
+However, the `AsyncThrowingStream` variant never implemented the `onCancel` parameter, creating a discrepancy between the two APIs.

 Furthermore, [SE-0338](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0338-clarify-execution-non-actor-async.md#proposed-solution) clarified the execution semantics of `nonisolated` asynchronous functions by specifying that such functions formally run on the global concurrent executor, potentially introducing unnecessary actor hops.